NEC Software Solutions: Government

 The company provides software and related services to the four UK governments.
-It also works with of UK local authorities, providing specialist applications and services to support the management of revenues and benefits, housing, environment and planning functions.
+It also works with UK local authorities, providing specialist applications and services to support the management of revenues and benefits, housing, environment and planning functions.

 Healthcare

 The healthcare division specialises in medical registries and health screening.
-The company’s software has been used to screen millions of babies for hearing loss and other inherited conditions.
+The company's software has been used to screen millions of babies for hearing loss and other inherited conditions.
 It also supports national and local diabetic eye screening programmes.
-The company’s work in registries includes supporting the National Joint Registry as well as registries for robotic surgery and spinal treatments.
+The company's work in registries includes supporting the National Joint Registry as well as registries for robotic surgery and spinal treatments.
 The company announced a new partnership with the Walton Centre NHS Foundation Trust.

 Housing

 The company's housing management solution is used to manage millions of homes worldwide.
 It works with local authorities and registered providers in the UK and also supports customers in Canada and Australia.
 In May 2020, the solution was selected by Colchester Borough Homes.